Richard Sennett: Career

 Sennett's scholarly writing centers on the development of cities, the nature of work in modern society, and the sociology of culture.
 Families Against the City, his earliest book, examines the relationship between family and work in 19th-century Chicago.
-A subsequent quartet of books explores urban life more largely: The Uses of Disorder, an essay on identity formation in cities; The Fall of Public Man, a history of public culture and public space, particularly in London, Paris, and New York in the 18th and 19th Centuries; The Conscience of the Eye, a study of how Renaissance urban design passed into modern city planning, and Flesh and Stone, an overview of the design of cities from ancient to modern times.
+A subsequent quartet of books explores urban life more largely: The Uses of Disorder, an essay on identity formation in cities; The Fall of Public Man, a history of public culture and public space, particularly in London, Paris, and New York in the 18th and 19th centuries; The Conscience of the Eye, a study of how Renaissance urban design passed into modern city planning, and Flesh and Stone, an overview of the design of cities from ancient to modern times.

 Another quartet of books is devoted to labor.
 The Hidden Injuries of Class is a study of class consciousness among working-class families in Boston; The Corrosion of Character explores how new forms of work are changing our communal and personal experience; Respect probes the relation of work and reforms of the welfare system; and The Culture of the New Capitalism provides an overview of these changes.
 Authority is an essay in political theory; it addresses the tools of interpretation by which we recast raw power into either legitimate or illegitimate authority.

-Sennett is working on a project called 'Homo Faber,' exploring material ways of making culture.
-The first book in this series is The Craftsman, published in 2008; subsequent volumes are Together: The Rituals, Pleasures, and Politics of Cooperation, published in 2012, and Building and Dwelling: Ethics for the City (2018) on the making of the urban environment.
+Sennett is working on a project called "Homo Faber", exploring material ways of making culture.
+The first book in this series is The Craftsman (2008); subsequent volumes are Together: The Rituals, Pleasures, and Politics of Cooperation (2012) and Building and Dwelling: Ethics for the City (2018), on the making of the urban environment.

-In the public realm, Sennett founded, and directed for a decade, the New York Institute of the Humanities at New York University.
-Sennett then chaired a United Nations commission on urban development and design.
+In the public realm, Sennett founded, and for a decade directed, the New York Institute of the Humanities at New York University.
+He then chaired a United Nations commission on urban development and design.
 As president of the American Council on Work, Sennett led a forum, sponsored by the Rockefeller Foundation, for researchers trying to understand the changing pattern of American labor.
-Most recently he helped create, and has chaired, the LSE Cities Programme at the London School of Economics.
+Most recently he helped create, and chaired, the LSE Cities Programme at the London School of Economics.
 The Urban Age project also emerged as a product of the research and ideas by Sennett and others at LSE Cities.
-In 2006, he served as Chair of the jury of the Venice Biennale.
+In 2006, he chaired the jury at the Venice Biennale.

+In 2024, Sennett published The Performer: Art, Life, Politics, which is intended as "the first in a trilogy of books on the fundamental DNA of human expression: performing, narrating, and imaging."
+The Performer examines a wide range of human roles and interactions from nightclubs to political rallies throughout history to understand the role of performance in every human life.